darold/pgbadger/README.md

                              zcat or bzcat or unzip is not in your path.
     -Z | --timezone +/-XX  : Set the number of hours from GMT of the timezone.
                              Use this to adjust date/time in JavaScript graphs.
+                             The value can be an integer, ex: 2 or a float: 2.5.
     --pie-limit num        : pie data lower than num% will show a sum instead.
     --exclude-query regex  : any query matching the given regex will be excluded from the report.
 For example: "^(VACUUM|COMMIT)"